Coldplunge Guide

 Methodology

-These guides are built from manufacturer documentation, public specifications, primary research where health claims matter, and repeated buyer questions that show up in real ownership and installation decisions.
+These guides are built from manufacturer documentation, public specifications, primary research where health claims matter, and repeated buyer questions that show up in real ownership and setup decisions.

 Manufacturer responses can clarify pricing bands, warranty terms, support footprint, or common mistakes.
 They do not move a page up the shortlist on their own.